 __The days of European colonialism are long gone.
 But there are a few countries – France, the Netherlands, Portugal, Spain and the UK – that have kept special relations with some of their former colonies.
 These places have their own governing systems – but their citizens are European and have the same rights as anyone else in the continent. __

-Take a 1.5-hour flight from Lisbon and you’ll find Portugal’s two overseas archipelagos: the Azores (in the northwest) and Madeira (in the southwest, close to Morocco).
+Take a 1.5-hour flight from Lisbon and you’ll find Portugal’s two overseas archipelagos: the Azores (due west) and Madeira (to the southwest, north of the Canary Islands).
 Both are famous for their beautiful landscapes and mild climate.
 They’re popular destinations due to the balmy weather, opportunities for surfing and diving, charming villages, healthy food and friendly locals.

 As expat destinations, they’re not as buzzy as Malta or Cyprus.
 But we think this adds to their charm.
 And we’ve got some more reasons why you should consider moving.

-The archipelago of the Azores is made up of nine volcanic islands, the biggest among them being Sao Miguel.
-Ponta Delgada’s the main city and the entire population of the nine islands is about 250,000.
+The archipelago of the Azores is made up of nine volcanic islands, the biggest being Sao Miguel.
+Ponta Delgada is the main city and the entire population of the nine islands is about 250,000.
 The islands are divided into three groups – Eastern, Central and Western.
 Sao Miguel belongs to the Eastern group, while the second-largest island, Pico, is part of the Central group.

 In 1976, the islands became autonomous regions of Portugal with their own government.
 Almost half of the population of the islands is concentrated in Sao Miguel.
 The second most inhabited island is Terceira, with around 57,000 people.
 The rest of the islands mostly contain small villages and farms.
 The least inhabited island is Corvo, with only 460 people.